Types of Opal: video and pictures

 Black Opal

 Black opal is the most valuable type of opal and it is predominantly found in Lightning Ridge.
-It is called black opal due to the dark body tone of the gem.
-This dark body tone appears because the natural backing or tint of the stone is dark grey or black common potch (opal without colour).
+It is called black opal due to the rich black body tone of the gem.
+This body tone appears because the natural backing or tint of the stone is black common potch (opal without colour).

 With the potch on the underside the light travels into the stone but instead of passing through it bounces back at you – creating a super vibrant colour play.
 The colours are usually fairly vivid and intense.